-Over the course of my career, I have seen the sustainable development movement positively impact the values, commitments and practices of all those who touch the built environment, including governments, schools and school districts and students.
+Over the course of my career, I have seen the sustainable development movement positively impact the values, commitments, and practices of all those who touch the built environment, including governments, schools, school districts, and students.
 Although we have come a long way since “green” entered the public domain, we have an even longer path to make it an embedded reality.

 Working to ensure a green school for everyone in this generation is a critical opportunity for all of us, not only because schools account for a lot of resources, but because they house our future—they are places where students learn.
 Being able to teach students early about resource conservation and helping them build good habits at a young age is key to furthering the movement.